oracle/macaron/docs/source/pages/tutorials/detect_malicious_package.rst

 Analyzing django with dependencies
 ''''''''''''''''''''''''''''''''''

-Macaron supports analyzing dependencies of a package and runs the same set of checks on the dependencies as the main target package.
+Macaron supports analyzing a package's dependencies and performs the same set of checks on them as it does on the main target package.
 To analyze the dependencies of ``django@5.0.6`` Python package, you can either :ref:`generate an SBOM <python-sbom>` yourself or :ref:`point Macaron to a virtual environment <python-venv-deps>` where ``django`` is installed.

 Let's assume ``/tmp/.django_venv`` is the virtual environment where ``django@5.0.6`` is installed.
 Run Macaron as follows to analyze ``django`` and its dependencies.